MitchellMalleo/VAProgressCircle/README.md

     };

-If you need the delegate pattern, do not implement the block and set your delegate and they will get called insead
+If you need the delegate pattern, do not implement the block and set your delegate and they will get called instead

 	- (void)viewDidLoad
 	{